Levi Houapeu

-Aquilas Levi Houapeu (born June 22, 1989 in Abidjan, Cote d'Ivoire) is an Ivorian footballer who currently plays for Maryland Bobcats FC in the National Independent Soccer Association.
+Aquilas Levi Houapeu (born June 22, 1989) is an Ivorian footballer who plays for Maryland Bobcats FC in the National Independent Soccer Association.

 College and amateur soccer

 Houapeu attended University of Maryland, Baltimore County between 2007 and 2010.

 During his college years Houapeu also played for Reading United AC in the USL Premier Development League.

 Professional career

 Houapeu was drafted in the third round (41st overall) of the 2011 MLS SuperDraft by Philadelphia Union.
 Houpeau's season ended with a serious injury in September, 2011 and he was released by the club at the end of the season.

 He spent 2013 with MISL club Baltimore Blast, before signing with USL Pro club Rochester Rhinos on May 9, 2014.